RaindropGS: A Benchmark for 3D Gaussian Splatting under Raindrop Conditions: RaindropGS Benchmark and Dataset

 In raindrop-focused scenes, the background is often too blurred for reliable scene initialization, causing both COLMAP~\cite{schonberger2016colmap} and VGGT~\cite{wang2025vggt} to fail.
 In certain scenes, COLMAP may suffer a substantial reduction in the number of matchable camera poses due to degraded Correspondence Search~\cite{schonberger2016colmap} performance, which ultimately leads to reconstruction failure.
 To address cases where raindrop interference and blur reduce the initial point cloud produced by COLMAP and VGGT, we employ a random point-cloud initialization strategy.
 Specifically, 100,000 points are randomly initialized, matching the order of magnitude of point counts obtained from ground-truth scenes.

 \paragraph{Raindrop Removal}

-Since traditional 3DGS methods do not incorporate raindrop removal capabilities, we employ three widely used single-image restoration models.
+Since traditional 3DGS methods do not incorporate raindrop removal capabilities, we employ four widely used single-image restoration models.
 Uformer~\cite{wang2022uformer} applies non-overlapping window-based self-attention and a multi-scale restoration modulator, demonstrating superior capability in restoring details from raindrop-affected and blurry images.
 Restormer~\cite{zamir2022restormer} leverages multi-Dconv head transposed attention and a gated-Dconv feed-forward network to restore high-quality images, while IDT~\cite{xiao2022IDT} employs a dual Transformer with window- and spatial-based designs for rain streak and raindrop removal.
+AtGAN~\cite{qian2018atgan} removes raindrops using an attention-guided generative adversarial network that identifies raindrop regions and reconstructs the missing background.

 All raindrop removal methods are trained on the Raindrop Clarity dataset~\cite{jin2024raindrop} to acquire raindrop removal capabilities.
 Raindrop Clarity is a dataset containing both daytime and nighttime image pairs, though we only use the daytime data for training.
 Furthermore, Raindrop Clarity includes both background-focused and raindrop-focused image pairs, making it well-suited for our task.